magento/devdocs/src/guides/v2.4/release-notes/open-source-2-4-5.md

 <!--- ACP2E-291-->

-*  {{ site.data.var.ee }} now updates the Excluding Tax tier price for a simple product on the product page as expected after the quantity of the simple product has changed.
+*  {{ site.data.var.ce }} now updates the Excluding Tax tier price for a simple product on the product page as expected after the quantity of the simple product has changed.

 <!--- ACP2E-182-->